mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ```
 wwctl overlay build
 ```
-Also make sure that the packages `shim` and `grub2-x86_64-efi` for x86-64 or `grub2-arm64-efi` for arm are installed in the container. `shim` is required by secure boot.
+Also make sure that the packages `shim` and `grub2-x86_64-efi` (for x86-64) or `grub2-arm64-efi` (for aarch64) are installed in the container. `shim` is required by secure boot.

 ## Cross product secure boot

-If secure boot is enabled on the compute nodes, and you want to boot different products, make sure that the compute nodes boot with the so-called 'http' boot method.
-For secure boot the signed `shim` needs to match the signature of the other pieces of the boot chain - including the kernel.
-The 'http' method is handled by `warewulfd` which will look up the image to boot and pick the shim from the image to deploy to this node.
-Otherwise, the initial `shim` for PXE boot, which is the default boot method, is extracted from the host running the warewulfd server.
-Make sure, the node container contains the `shim` package.
+With secure boot is enabled on the compute nodes, if you need to boot different products, you need to make sure that the compute nodes boot with the so-called 'http' boot method: For secure boot the signed `shim` needs to match the signature of the other pieces of the boot chain - including the kernel.
+However, different products will have different sets of signatures in their boot chain.
+The 'http' boot method is handled by `warewulfd`.
+This will look up the image to boot and pick the right shim from the image to deploy to a particular node.
+Therefore, you need to make sure, that the node container contains the `shim` package.
+The default boot method will extract the initial `shim` for PXE boot from the host running the warewulfd server.
-The host system `shim` will also be used for nodes which are in `discoverable` state and subsequently have no hardware address assigned yet.
+Note, however, that the host system `shim` will also be used for nodes which are in the `discoverable` state and subsequently have no hardware address assigned, yet.

 # Disk management